samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 The adventure consists of these encounters.

 ***Kobold Bandits.*** Along the road, the wagon is surrounded by eight **Kobold Warriors** (Neutral) who demand that the merchant surrender his goods.
-In combat, the kobolds shout things like “For the Winged God!” and “Fight to reclaim our home!”
+In combat, the kobolds shout things like "For the Winged God!" and "Fight to reclaim our home!"
 If four of them fall in battle, the remaining kobolds try to flee.
 Any captured kobold explains the situation.

 ***Kobold Supplicants.*** If the characters continue on their way without pursuing the kobolds, twelve **Kobold Warriors** (including any survivors of the first encounter) and six [Winged Kobolds](/monsters/17210-winged-kobold) (all Neutral) approach the wagon.
 These kobolds humbly ask the adventurers to help them.
 They promise to return the goods they stole from Nondy if the adventurers drive off the dragon.

 ***Kobold Camp.*** If the adventurers follow fleeing kobolds, they can find the kobolds’ camp on a nearby outcropping.
-The kobolds there don’t fight, though, instead begging the adventurers to help them (as in “Kobold Supplicants” above).
+The kobolds there don’t fight, though, instead begging the adventurers to help them (as in "Kobold Supplicants" above).

 ***Dragon’s Lair.*** Use the [Volcanic Caves map](https://media.dndbeyond.com/compendium-images/dmg/Bk0e1TBRN0uPvprV/map-12.14-volcanic-caves.jpg) in [Appendix B](/sources/dnd/dmg-2024/maps#MapsVolcanicCaves) for the dragon’s lair, but close off passages to keep the lair small.
 Near the entrance, the characters encounter a gang of four [Magma Mephits](/monsters/16948-magma-mephit) and three [Smoke Mephits](/monsters/17174-smoke-mephit), drawn to the lair by the magic of the dragon.